 Edge Hill University provides a comprehensive student support service through a number of teams based in our £26m Catalyst building.

 We can help with almost any aspect of student life, ensuring that you have a rewarding and enjoyable student experience, achieve your full potential, and go on to further success in your future career.

-- Accommodation – get help and support with any accommodation queries, whether you live on-campus or in private accommodation;
+- Accommodation – get help and guidance with any accommodation queries, whether you are living on-campus or in private accommodation;